 How to interface with modelx#

-modelx is a Python package, so to use modelx you can simply
+modelx is a Python package, so to use modelx we can simply

-write Python scripts and import it, as you would normally do with
+write Python scripts and import it, as we would normally do with

 any other Python package.

-Likewise, you can also use it interactively from an IPython consoles,
+Likewise, we can also use it interactively from an IPython consoles,

 or in Jupyter notebooks.